Wednesday, July 21st, 2010

 GG

-8 Responses to “Facebook Censorship, When Social Networks Block the Sharing of Links (or Worse)”
+25 thoughts on “Facebook Censorship, When Social Networks Block the Sharing of Links (or Worse)”

 1. Thanks for the mention… i think people are reasonably clueless when it comes to intellectual property on FaceBook… they dont’ realize that all those pictures they put up.. are owned by facebook.. and as Facebook becomes more connected among the web,those pictures can show up in ads without their permission.. oh wait.. your facebook privacy settings are you giving permission..